 Marsalis has contributed music to many movies over the decades including at least three Spike Lee films, “Throw Momma from the Train,” “Sneakers, “Ma Rainey’s Black Bottom” and a Netflix movie about Bayard Rustin.
 He was nominated for an Emmy award for his score for the documentary “Tulsa Burning.”

-He is, however, relatively new to music for the stage, having written only “incidental” music (i.e., music during set changes) for “Fences,” “Children of a Lesser God” and “A Raisin in the Sun.”
+He is, however, relatively new to music for the stage.
+He wrote the score to the 2010 Broadway production of "Fences by August Wilson (for which he was nominated for a Tony award).
+He has also written “incidental” music (i.e., music during set changes) “Children of a Lesser God” and “A Raisin in the Sun.”

 For the musical, titled “A Wonderful World,” Marsalis arranged and orchestrated 30 Louis Armstrong songs for a ten-piece ensemble.
 Not only did Marsalis have to make sure the music delivered an emotional punch, he had to do it in a short period of time.